 Dr. Kathryn Floyd first began her journey in research as an undergraduate student, majoring in art history and anthropology, at Vanderbilt University.
 She credits her interest in educational research to the professors that she encountered there, who talked vividly about their experiences and challenges during their time as researchers.
 Floyd has focused her research in the history of art exhibitions, primarily those found in twentieth-century Germany.
-A lot of Floyd's writings have been about a contemporary exhibition called "documenta," which was created in Kassel, Germany, in 1955 and occurs every five years.
+A lot of Floyd's writings have been about a contemporary exhibition called "documenta" that was created in Kassel, Germany in 1955 and occurs every five years.

-In her 12 years at Auburn, Floyd has mentored a number of students in research projects and helped them with applications to graduate programs, internships, and jobs.
-While Dr. Floyd enjoys seeing students develop their skills as researchers and writers, her favorite part of being a mentor is seeing students adapt established research procedures to the quickly changing digital world.
-She recalls one instance where a student used a popular messaging app to successfully interview an internationally renowned artist after failing to reach him through more traditional channels.
-The most rewarding part about mentoring to Dr. Floyd is watching students become confident, independent researchers.
+In her 12 years at Auburn, Floyd has had the opportunity to mentor a number of students through research projects and applications to graduate programs, internships, and jobs including two Undergraduate Research Fellows, both of whom are pursuing graduate degrees in art history at accredited universities.
+While Dr. Floyd enjoys seeing students develop their skills as researchers and writers, her favorite part of being a mentor is seeing students take established research procedures and adapt them to the quickly changing digital world.
+She recalls one instance where a student used a popular messaging app to reach out with an internationally renowned artist.
+Through this innovative idea, the student was able to talk with the artist directly and interview him about his work, even after failing to reach him through more traditional channels.
+The most rewarding part about mentoring, to Dr. Floyd, is watching students become confident, independent researchers.

-Floyd noted "detective work" as her favorite aspect of the research experience.
+Floyd noted "detective work" as her favorite aspect of the research experience."
 Being able to look at original documents and primary sources," Floyd reflects, "and make connections between them and the scholarship that other researchers have already produced is exciting.
-Sometimes [one] finds materials that suggest a different way of looking at something or that add a completely new perspective to [one's] understanding of history."
-Working in archives and in libraries can lead to a "rerouting" of the original research plan.
-Floyd wants to encourage anyone interested in pursuing research to seek out a research mentor in their field and to take the research process seriously.
-She also notes that skills developed during a student's undergraduate career are extremely useful for many different professions--not just academic research.
+Sometimes [one] finds materials that suggest a different way of looking at something or that add a completely new perspective to [ones] understanding of history."
+When working in archives and in libraries, there is an exciting part about never knowing what one will find or how those materials will route, or reroute, their research.
+Floyd wants to encourage anyone interested in pursuing research to talk to a research mentor in their field and to take the research process seriously.
+She also encourages them to pursue the research experience because "skills developed during a student's undergraduate... career... are extremely useful for many different professions- not just academic research."

 Dr. Kathryn Floyd, in addition to the Mentor of the Year award, has also been awarded the 2019 Auburn University College of Liberal Arts Advising award, the 2017 Auburn University College of Liberal Arts Teaching Excellence Award, and the 2011 Auburn University Student Government Association Outstanding Faculty Member award for the College of Liberal Arts.
-She is currently authoring a book about photographs of art installations and exhibitions.
+She is, also, currently authoring a book about photographs of art installations and exhibitions.